JRodriguez012/IT1025/Lab8/readme.md

 ## Structured Query Language (SQL)
 ### RDBMS and SQL
 Relational Database Management System (RDBMS) is the basis for SQL.
 RDBMS uses database objects called tables to store data.
 A table is a collection of related data entries that is broken up into smaller entries called fields.
 Structured Query Language (SQL) is a standard language that is used to retrieve data from and manipulate data in relational databases.
-SQL is the language used to interact with RDBMS.
+SQL is the language used to access and interact with RDBMS.
 ### Relationship, Primary and Foreign Keys

 ## SQL Injections